CodeSpaceHQ/MENGEL/modules/MLTA/mlta-record/README.md

   -m, --modelType <type>       Type of model used.
-  -d, --modelData <key:value>  Key-value pair of info about the model -D, --testData < key:value>  Key-value pair of info about the test
+  -d, --modelData <key:value>  Key-value pair of info about the model -D, --testData < key:value>  Key-value pair of info about the test -v  --validate               Validate input only, does not upload to database
 ```